Pacific Institute for the Mathematical Sciences: Research program

-Research at PIMS includes both hosting of events and support for personnel.
+Research at PIMS includes both hostings of events and support for personnel.
 Post-doctoral researchers, visitors and graduate students supported by PIMS are hosted at one of the sites for the duration of their stay.
 The event programs include individual lectures, seminar series and scientific meetings.
 An international scientific review panel adjudicates event applications and decides on the scientific programs.
 Longer term projects are supported as Collaborative Research Groups which will typically include a series of thematic activities such as summer schools and workshops, as well as postdoctoral fellow.
-PIMS also supports an International Graduate Training Centre (IGTC) which is focused on Mathematical Biology.
+PIMS also supports an International Graduate Training Centre (IGTC) that focuses on Mathematical Biology.

 Education and outreach

 PIMS is involved in all levels of mathematical education from Elementary School onwards.
 In British Columbia, PIMS organizes the Elementary Math Contest (Elmacon), an annual competition open to grades 5, 6 and 7.
 Math Mania is directed at high school students and uses interactive games and demonstrations to introduce students to mathematical concepts.
 PIMS also runs teacher workshops in many rural areas and conferences.
-For example, the annual 'Changing the Culture' conference which brings together teachers and educators to discuss issues and new developments relating mathematics education.
-Outreach to Aboriginal and First Nations students is also a strong focus for the BC and Saskatchewan sites, with annual summer camps, programs and resources aimed at providing increased learning opportunities for those students, for example the Aboriginal Perspectives website established in 2009.
+For example, the annual 'Changing the Culture' conference which brings together teachers and educators to discuss issues and new developments relating to mathematics education.
+Outreach to Aboriginal and First Nations students is also a strong focus for the BC and Saskatchewan sites, with annual summer camps, programs and resources aimed at providing increased learning opportunities for those students, for example, the Aboriginal Perspectives website established in 2009.